-- (a) The appointment of College employees, other than appointments to academic posts or to posts which are determined to be academic-related, shall be supervised by the following College Officers, in collaboration with the Human Resources Manager and (where the Human Resources Manager so advises) an ad hoc committee: - (i) The Warden: the Warden's Secretary and secretarial staff. - (ii) The Sub-Warden: the Governance Officer. - (iii) The Chaplain: the Junior or Associate Chaplains; the Welfare Adviser; the Junior Deans for Welfare; the Reed Rubin Organist and Director of Music and Director of College Music; the Chapel Office and Choir Manager; the Verger; the College Nurse. - (iv) The Development Director: the Development Office Staff. - (v) The Domestic Bursar: the Bursars' secretarial staff; the Accommodation Manager; the Conference Manager and conference staff; the Steward; the Human Resources Manager; the Personnel and Payroll Administrator; the Housekeeping staff; the Lodge Porters; the Common Room staff (apart from the Butler); the Hall staff; the Chef and the Kitchen staff; the IT Director, the Web and Media Officer, and the information technology staff; the Nursery Manager and the Nursery staff; and the Maintenance staff. - (vi) The Domestic Bursar and the Steward of Common Room: the Butler. - (vii) The Domestic Bursar and the Estates Bursar and Land Agent: the Clerk of Works. - (viii) The Estates Bursar and Land Agent: the Estates secretarial staff. - (ix) The Finance Bursar: the College Accountant, the Finance staff. - (x) The Garden Master and the Domestic Bursar: the gardens staff and the grounds staff. - (xi) The Librarian: the Archivist, the Library Staff. - (xii) The Principal of Postmasters: the Deputy Principal of Postmasters. - (xiii) The Senior Treasurer of the Amalgamated Clubs and the Domestic Bursar: the Groundsman and Boatman. - (xiv) The Senior Tutor: the staff of the Academic Office. - (b) The College Officers responsible for appointments are empowered to fill any staff vacancy on terms and conditions applying to those members of staff who
+- (a) The appointment of College employees, other than appointments to academic posts or to posts which are determined to be academic-related, shall be supervised by the following College Officers, in collaboration with the Human Resources Manager and (where the Human Resources Manager so advises) an ad hoc committee: - (i) The Warden: the Warden's Secretary and secretarial staff. - (ii) The Sub-Warden: the Governance Officer. - (iii) The Chaplain: the Junior or Associate Chaplains; [the Welfare Adviser; the Junior Deans for Welfare;]1 the Reed Rubin Organist and Director of Music and Director of College Music; the Chapel Office and Choir Manager; the Verger; [the College Nurse].1 - (iv) The Development Director: the Development Office Staff. - (v) The Domestic Bursar: the Bursars' secretarial staff: the Accommodation Manager; the Conference Manager and conference staff; the Steward; the Human Resources Manager; the Personnel and Payroll Administrator; the Housekeeping staff; the Lodge Porters; the Common Room staff (apart from the Butler); the Hall staff; the Chef and the Kitchen staff; the IT Director, the Web and Media Officer, and the information technology staff; the Nursery Manager and the Nursery staff; the Head of Maintenance and the Maintenance staff. - (vi) The Domestic Bursar and the Steward of Common Room: the Butler. - (vii) The Finance Bursar: the College Accountant, the Finance staff, the Land Agent, the Estates staff. - (viii) The Garden Master and the Domestic Bursar: the gardens staff and the grounds staff. - (ix) The Librarian: the Archivist, the Library Staff. - (x) The Principal of Postmasters: the Deputy Principal of Postmasters. - (xi) The Senior Treasurer of the Amalgamated Clubs and the Domestic Bursar: the Groundsman and Boatman. - (xii) The Senior Tutor: the staff of the Academic Office.